The Route of All Evil

 The Route of All Evil.jpg

-Dwight and Cubert showing Hermes and Farnsworth the "Awsome Express" box
+Dwight and Cubert showing Hermes and Farnsworth the "Awesome Express" box

 No.44